0

 |

 The dense flower umbels on c.
 20 cm tall stalks are produced in early summer.
-They are packed with comparatively big, narrowly cup-shaped straw-coloured flowers, prominently veined bright purple both on mid-veins and the margins of segments.
+They are packed with comparatively big, narrowly cup-shaped straw-coloured marked with purple-pink flowers, prominently veined bright purple both on mid-veins and the margins of segments.
+Lasts in condition a long time as the segments don’t shrivel after flowering.
 Exquisite.
-From arid, serpentine mountains.
+From arid serpentine mountains, so good drainage & alkaline compost are needed.
+Best in pots.

 |